Equity and Inclusion

 Building Bridges

-Building Bridges is a unique recruitment and retention program aimed at fostering educational diversity and inclusivity.
+Building Bridges is a unique, professional development and community-building program aimed at fostering educational diversity and inclusivity.
 This innovative, collaborative venture links independent schools to HBCUs.

 Learn More